Understanding Utah’s Juvenile Justice System

 Furthermore, if your child acted as part of a group, and can establish that he or she had less responsibility than the other defendants, it may be possible to prevent a transfer to adult court.

-If your young loved one has been accused of a misdemeanor or felony, an experienced criminal defense attorney can help fight the charges and may be able to keep the case out of adult court.
+If your young loved one has been accused of a misdemeanor or felony, an experienced Salt Lake City criminal defense lawyer can help fight the charges and may be able to keep the case out of adult court.
 For a free and confidential legal consultation, call Darwin Overson at (801) 758-2287 today.